jrsnike/restore_S3_deleted_objects/README.md

 To run this Python 3 script, you will need a user with the permissions described in this IAM policy.
 There are a few options for running this script.
 We describe two possibilities below.
 Choose the one that best suits your needs:

-1) If you have access to the AWS console
+1) If you have access to the AWS console.
    Access the AWS Cloud Shell - For more information about AWS Cloud Shell: https://aws.amazon.com/cloudshell/

-   Clone this GitHub repository
+   Clone this GitHub repository.
    git clone https://github.com/jrsnike/restore_S3_deleted_objects

    Run the desired script.
 Example: